An individual working on a computer as if taking an online course

 • Workload: What’s the typical weekly time commitment?

-• Collaboration: How will I be interacting with the teaching team and other students?
+• Collaboration: How will I interact with the teaching team and other students?

 • Application advice: Who should I ask for a reference?
 How can I improve my resume?